tonymm81/web_page/README.md

 cors server is up and configured.
 Some problem there is, because i dont know how to make apicall with this cors server.

+version 143
+cors is okay now.
+I use a proxy setting in package.json.
+Lets build some graphics to news api component.

 npm installs in this project: